 - When prompted up, select “Delete Files”

 Again, if you now try to open Microsoft SQL Server Management Studio this The Visual Studio component cache is out of date.
-Please restart Visual Studio solution error message will have disappeared.
+Please restart the Visual Studio solution error message will have disappeared.